mt-akar/bottom_nav_layout/README.md

 # What is `bottom_nav_layout`?
-It is quick and powerful layout with
+It is quick and powerful widget which has
- - Bottom nav bar and pages
+ - Layout with bottom nav bar and pages
  - Page state preservation
  - Lazy page loading
  - Page backstack
  - Back button navigation management
+ - Multiple bottom bar designs

 # Why `bottom_nav_layout`?
  - Eliminates all boilerplate code for the coordination between bottom nav bar and app's top level destinations.
  - Implements additional, common features.
- - Has the same API with flutter's `BottomNavigationBar`
+ - Has the same API with the underlying bottom bars

 # Installation
 This package hasn't been released.
 Therefore the installation is directly from github.
 Add the following code to your `pubspec.yaml` file.